grpc/proposal/A34-edf-weighted-round-robin.md

 The reasons to introduce a new algorithm instead of re-using the same algorithm of `weighted_target` policy are
 - [EDF](https://en.wikipedia.org/wiki/Earliest_deadline_first_scheduling) maintains FIFO order for endpoints with same weight which is easier to reason.
-- We want to be consistent with the behavior of Envoy.
+- We want to be consistent with the behavior of Envoy on how lb_policy picks the backend for sending the request.
+However, there is a difference between `edf_weighted_round_robin` and `edf_scheduler` of Envoy. `edf_weighted_round_robin` actively monitors the connectivity of each subchannel but `edf_scheduler` of Envoy does not.

 ## Implementation

 N/A

 ## Open issues (if applicable)
-- Do we need a way to opt out WRR even per endpoint weight is assigned by ClusterLoadAssignment?
+N/A